cakeslob/Remora-docs/docs/source/hardware/blackpill.rst

 	* The pinout is configured with the "board_config.h" file found in the firmware source and compiled with the target.
 	* To modify the pinout, the configuration needs to be modified in firmware and recompiled.
 This will not be covered in the documents at this time.

+* SPI Communication with SD card Configuration
+	* This firmware is used in conjunction with the Raspberry Pi, it communicates with Linuxcnc via SPI
+	* The pinout is configured with a "config.txt" file which is stored on an SD card and inmserted intothe board.
+	* To modify the pinout, remove SD card and modify file.
+It is the same as stadard Remora SPI firmware

 * Ethernet Communication with TFTP Upload- **IN DEVELOPMENT**
 	* This firmware is used in conjunction with the Wiz W5500 SPI-Ethernet chip adapter.
 It communicates with Linuxcnc via Ethernet and can be used with regular computer hardware.
 	* This firmware is still in development, documents may change in the future.
 The firmware provided is the functioning proof of concept firmware.